TayssirGh/devops-training/exercices/ex3-section-4.md

 * Update the files created `training-cluster` for the purposes of the [section 4.B](#section-4b)
 * Provide the demanded bash script under `training-cluster/seal-secrets.sh`
+* update the `init-k3d-cluster.sh` script with the commands that install SealedSecrets inside your Kubernetes cluster.

 :warning: For the purposes of [section 4.B](#section-4b) and for this exercice only, the created secrets may be committed to Git.